Shakespeare’s bloody tragedy Macbeth bears similarities with plague stories and horror movies.

 In 2002 horror movie remake The Ring an evil spirit torments anyone who watches a cursed video tape.
 Then, when others hear about the tape, or are duped into watching it, they too are haunted and killed.

 What does this have to do with Macbeth?
 Well, despite a ‘release date’ 400 years earlier, Shakespeare’s play has a similar plot device.
-In fact, Macbeth has much in common with the horror genre – and that’s a good way to approach the play.
+In fact, Macbeth has much in common with the horror genre.

 This is a dark, violent story, with plot twists so devious that they still feel remarkably modern.
 It inspects the darker aspects of human nature, and even on paper, is cinematic in scope and style.
-Consider some of the films that nod at the play and its literary devices:
+Consider some of the films that nod at the play or its devices:

 - Stabbing a sleeping man to death: Murder on the Orient Express